October 11th 2021

 Our verdict: There's a reason Peloton is the biggest name in online spin classes; with the largest variety of sessions of all platforms, differing lengths of classes and huge roster of trainers, there's no chance of getting bored, but this is reflected in the price.

-Psycle At Home, £35 per month for unlimited classes
+Psycle At Home, from £29 per month for unlimited classes

 View this post on Instagram

-What you get: For the monthly fee you can do unlimited live and online classes.
-Alternatively you can pay per class, with individual class credits available for purchase for £12.
+What you get: For the monthly fee you can do unlimited live and on-demand classes.
+Alternatively, you can pay per class, with individual class credits available for purchase for £6.
 Psycle at Home can be done on any generic spin bike.

 Live spin classes: Psycle At Home offers four or five live Ride classes per week, which are then available to view for 48 hours afterwards so you can take it at a different time or even take it again if you loved it.
 Classes tend to be live at 7:30am and 6:30pm to fit around the working day and are either 30 or 45 mintues long.